uc-cdis/create-gen3-app/README.md

 Clone this repo and then:
 ```
 npm install
-docker build -t cga .`
+docker build -t cga .
 docker run --rm -ti -p 3000:3000 cga
 ```

 then navigate to http://localhost:3000

 # Configuration for logging into commons
 There is some example configuration for connecting to commons in `src/config.js`.
-The authorization url for a commons must be specified, and an environment variable for that commons set with the client ID needed for Fence.
+The authorization url for a commons must be specified, and an environment variable for that commons set with the client ID is needed for Fence.